examples/numbers.pl in the Math-PlanePath sources for a

 If you ever wanted a jumper which is everywhere continuous but nowhere differentiable, try woolly thoughts.

-In the default radix=2, or higher such as 5.
+In the default radix=2, and higher radix=5.
 See

 Here's a cute image of the